adnanmurtaza0/edgeCache/README.md

 ## TODOS:
 - show hit and misses on demo
 - make the simple cache into an LRU
-- Replace simulated latency with real RTT
+- Replace simulated latencies with real RTT